Gross to Net Salary Calculator

 Contact us

 Our gross to net salary calculator shows exactly how much money you take home after all mandatory deductions — income tax, social security, health insurance and other contributions.
 Supports 24 countries including Ukraine, Russia, Belarus, Kazakhstan, Azerbaijan, Georgia, Armenia, Moldova, Uzbekistan, Kyrgyzstan, Germany, France, Belgium, Switzerland, Netherlands, Poland, Czech Republic, Lithuania, United Kingdom, USA, Canada, Australia, Ireland and New Zealand.
-Select your country to get a country-specific breakdown based on the latest 2024–2025 tax rates.
+Enter your salary as monthly, annual, or per hour — the calculator converts automatically and shows your net income per hour, month, and year.

 Frequently Asked Questions